Our teams have shorter hours over the holidays, but you can enrol anytime. For campus hours and student services, see our academic calendar.

 Develop specialist skills to gain an advantage in the job market

-• The skills and knowledge to gain employment as a data engineer in a fast-growing and dynamic industry
+• The skills and knowledge to work as a data engineer in a fast-growing and dynamic industry.

-• The knowledge and technical skills for the design, implementation, and management of ‘big data’, data systems and their infrastructure
+• The knowledge and technical skills to design, implement and manage big data, data systems and their infrastructure.

-• An extensive range of established industry contacts and a strong network of peers
+• An extensive range of industry contacts and a strong network of peers.

 Entry requirements